flaccid/j2xrp/README.md

 A reverse proxy that converts a JSON request to an XML request.

-We host an instance of this application on https://j2xrp.herokuapp.com/.
+An instance of this application is hosted on https://j2xrp.herokuapp.com/.

 ## Installation